Schur indices for noncommutative reality-based algebras with two nonreal basis elements: The case of two nonreal basis elements

-Let $(A,\mathbf{B})$ be a noncommutative rank $r$ RBA with positive degree map $\delta$ that has exactly two nonreal distinguished basis elements.
-From the results of the previous section, we know that $A$ has $r-3$ irreducible characters.
-We let $\chi$ be the unique irreducible character of degree $2$, and we list the degree one irreducible characters $\delta= \phi_1, \phi_2, \phi_3, \dots, \phi_{r-4}$.
-Let $F$ be the minimal field of realization for the structure constants of $\mathbf{B}$.
-We can see using Galois conjugacy that $\chi$ takes values in $F$.
-By Lemma \ref{realrep} we know that the degree $2$ irreducible character is realized by a real $*$-representation $\mathcal{X}$.
+Let $(A,\mathbf{B})$ be a noncommutative rank $r$ RBA with positive degree map $\delta$ whose standard basis $\mathbf{B}$ has exactly two nonreal elements.
+From Lemma \ref{Ess}(iii), we know that $A$ has $r-3$ irreducible characters, one of degree $2$ that is realized over $\mathbb{R}$, and the remaining $r-2$ of them real-valued and of degree $1$.
+By the remark at the end of the previous section the real representation $\mathcal{X}$ affording degree $2$ irreducible character $\chi$ can be chosen to be a $*$-representation.
+If $F$ is the field of definition for the RBA, we can see using Galois conjugacy that $\chi$ takes values in $F$.
 Since $F(\chi) =F$ and we are working over a field of characteristic zero, $A_{\chi} = \mathcal{X}(F\mathbf{B})$ will be a $4$-dimensional central simple $F$-algebra.